 WHERE: Sevier County EMS, 50 Westview Drive, Richfield UT

 ABOUT: Participants will have the opportunity to purchase a Spontaneous Volunteer Management Go-Kit that will contain all the materials necessary to initially stage a Volunteer Coordination Center.
 Supplies are limited.
 Participants will also become eligible to receive a FEMA certificate.

 Volunteers—sometimes hundreds, sometimes thousands—show up to help after a disaster, bringing skills, energy and compassion to the relief effort.
 Unmanaged, these volunteers can become “the disaster within the disaster.”
 These trainings seek to help local communities plan for the coordination of spontaneous and unaffiliated volunteers during disaster recovery efforts.

-The purpose of these trainings is to provide local municipalities with best practices and materials, in order to prepare local communities to handle the management of spontaneous or unaffiliated volunteers in times of disasters (SVM).
+Trainings will provide local municipalities with best practices and materials, in order to prepare their communities to handle the management of spontaneous or unaffiliated volunteers in times of disasters.
 These trainings will also allow local municipalities the opportunity to self identify with the state, those individuals that are prepared to manage spontaneous volunteers if a larger event were to occur where their skill sets could be called upon.

-For more information on these training opportunities, please contact Tracy Bodily at firstname.lastname@example.org.
-These trainings are being conducted in coordination with DEM and the Utah Volunteer and Donations Coordination team (VDCT) and the State Emergency Operations Plan.
+For more information or to be put on a waiting list for future Spontaneous Volunteer Management Trainings, contact Jacob Johnson at firstname.lastname@example.org.
+These trainings are being conducted in coordination with DEM and the Utah Volunteer and Donations Coordination team (VDCT).